 The Life of Percy

 In fairness to Percy, as opposed to most prolific users of social media, it was a fairly interesting life and one worth documenting.
-As well as being a champion composer he was an established concert pianist, experimental musical instrument designer, teacher, folk music researcher and cataloguer, racist, advocate for non-western music, as well as having some rather unusual habits .
+As well as being a champion composer he was an established concert pianist, creator of musical instruments, teacher, folk music researcher and cataloguer, a racist, an advocate for multicultural music and a man with some rather unusual habits .

 For more on these strange habits visit Strange Flowers – Its a great site!